 The graphical user interface application is an important software component of the Capstone project.
-The purpose of the application is to enable the end user to monitor the status of the drone during operation.
+The purpose of the application is to enable the end user to monitor the status of the drone during operation, while also allowing them to control it usin.
 While this application can be characterized a ground station control application, the main purpose of this application is to monitor the telemetry, altitude, battery, and NPK data sent by the drone over Wi-Fi.
 The application was developed using C++, Qt, and QML on the QT Creator IDE.